xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 131072
      - DeepSeek-V3.1 is a hybrid model that supports both thinking mode and non-thinking mode.

+   * - :ref:`deepseek-v3.2 <models_llm_deepseek-v3.2>`
+     - chat
+     - 131072
+     - We introduce DeepSeek-V3.2, a model that harmonizes high computational efficiency with superior reasoning and agent performance

    * - :ref:`deepseek-vl2 <models_llm_deepseek-vl2>`
      - chat, vision
      - 4096